KMiOpenBlockchain/isws-inrupt/README.md

 Inrupt.startSolidLogin(oidcIssuerUrl, "ISWS Summer School Demo - 2023", window.location.href);
 ```

-This function will call back to the page it is called from (the passed redirectURL) and be picked up by the function 'finishSolidLogin()', which it expects to find on the redirect page.
+This function will call back to the passed redirectURL, usually the page it is called from, and be picked up by the function 'finishSolidLogin()', which it expects to find on the redirect page.

 ***
 ```